rundexter/documentation/source/includes/_modules.md

 That doesn't mean you *can't* output complex objects.
 For instance, if you're building a suite modules that perform image manipulations, you *should* have a standard base64-encoded image binary type and support it throughout the suite.
 Or, if you're doing an AWS automation App, you should have IAM objects as a basic type that your modules understand.

-You can read more about outputs under [BaseModule::succeed](#basemodule-succeed-data).
+You can read more about outputs under [BaseModule::complete](#basemodule-complete-data).

 ## Data collections